What Is a Vice President's Role?

 A vice president may also head up divisions of organizations that report to an overall organization, such as an acquired company that is now a subsidiary of a larger corporation.

-In organizations such as banks, that deal closely with the public or in sales functions, the job title, vice president, is often conferred to obtain customer comfort and support.
-The public assigns a certain level of importance to a VP title and customers feel important when they are served by a VP.
+In organizations such as banks, that deal closely with the public or in sales functions, the job title, vice president, is often conferred on a manager to generate and obtain customer comfort and support.
+The public assigns a certain level of significance to a VP title and customers feel important when they are served by a VP.
+They also have confidence that they are speaking with an important person.

-Vendors, too, like the assurance of knowing that they are dealing directly with an individual who has the power and authority to purchase and make commitments on behalf of the company.
+Vendors, too, like the assurance of knowing that they are dealing directly with an individual who has the power and authority to purchase their products and make commitments on behalf of the company.
+This comes with the assurance of the role of the VP as an officer of the company.

 Ranking Titles for VPs Exist in Large Organizations

-The number of VPs and their job responsibilities vary considerably from company to company with smaller organizations having fewer VPs.
+The number of VP's and their job responsibilities vary considerably from company to company.
+A smaller organization may have fewer managers at the VP level but the managers may have extensive responsibilities and status.
 Whereas, larger organizations have many layers of executive leadership at the VP level.

 Responsibilities of a Vice President